samWson/smalltalk-and-erlang/article.md

 _Smalltalk-80 never really was mutated into the next better versions of OOP.
 Given the current low state of programming in general, I think this is a real mistake._[4]

-Object Oriented is not just a language feature.
+A key thing I found is that the definition of Object Oriented Programming is that was never intended to be static, as in it's just something to be learned (note this is not static vs. dynamic typed programming systems).
+Object Oriented as a concept went through several iterations of Smalltalk internally at Xerox and evolved with each iteration.
+With that in mind it's reasonable to take the idea of objects and messages an implement them in other novel ways, such as independent communicating processes.

 Message sending objects can be a model for behavior in frameworks, networks, or other systems.
 Smalltalk-80 and Erlang are a few years apart and OTP would come along much later.
-I have seen no direct lineage or shared knowledge in the development between the two systems but the developers of both thought the idea of message sending was worth using to solve their particular set of problems.
-It that last quote was anything to go by then we may see new implementations of communicating objects or improvements on the idea in the future.
+If that last quote was anything to go by then we may see new systems implemented as communicating objects or improvements on the idea in the future.

-When I was first learning to program I read a lot of heated opinions on how Object Oriented Programming was a mistake, a grand disaster, the cause of all our problems in software today.
-These same opinions would almost always evangelize that Functional Programming was the silver bullet, the one true way to write understandable error free software.
-This tribal war is still continuing among many others in programming.

-Smalltalk-80, the first general release of the first Object Oriented Programing language was unveiled in 1980.
-In 1986 the Erlang programming language first appeared, only a few years between the two.
-In 1996 Ericsson would deliver the first prototype of the Open Telecom Protocol, a framework that would contain some Object Oriented abstractions built in a functional language.

-I still see a lot of salt thrown around during the eternal tribal war of Object Oriented vs. Functional paradigms.
-Smalltalk was an implementation of the idea a system of message communicating objects.
-Erlang and OTP is an implementation of the idea of message communicating processes.
-When the idea is messages the implementation does not matter only the interface.
 We have likely not seen the end of object and message systems and they may have new names for what is already a familiar thing.

-I found there are strong similarities to the ideas implemented in Smalltalk and Erlang but the different domain problems both languages were built for created very significant distinctions in how they behaved.

-And those are my opinions.
-Maybe you think I'm right, maybe you think I am mad.
-But my interest in Smalltalk and the history of Object Oriented Programming led me to discovering Erlang and processes and by extension Elixir.
-So I got to learn some great languages, frameworks, and patterns along the way.
-I'm always happy to share what I've found.
+This is a fun exploration through history but at the end of the day discussions about what is the one true programming paradigm don't really matter.
+Mental models for system behavior are just tools.
+There are commonalities and differences between Smalltalk and Erlang but they were both created to solve the problems of the day.
+As long as you can effectively solve your problem then the tools you use fade into the background.

 ## References
 * [1] Smalltalk-80, viii Preface, Smalltalk has few concepts.